higra/Higra-cppextension-cookiecutter/README.md

     $ pip install cookiecutter

-Now retrieve `higra-cppextension-cookiecutter` with  *cookiecutter*:
+Now, retrieve `higra-cppextension-cookiecutter` with  *cookiecutter*:

     $ cookiecutter https://github.com/higra/higra-cppextension-cookiecutter.git

 You will be asked for basic information about your custom extension project:

 - `author_name`: your name or the name of your organization,
-- `project_name`: name of your project
+- `project_name`: name of your project,
-- `python_package_name`: name of the Python package created by your extension,
+- `python_package_name`: name of the Python package created by your extension, and
 - `project_short_description`: a short description for your project.

 This will produce a directory containing all the required content for a minimal extension